IgniteUI/igniteui-docfx/jp/components/grid_displayDensity.md

 ### Grid Display Density

-**Igx-Grid** component is based on [Material Design Guidelines](https://material.io/guidelines/material-design/introduction.html).
+**Igx-Grid** design is based on [Material Design Guidelines](https://material.io/guidelines/material-design/introduction.html).
 We currently provide an option to choose between predefined set of display [density](https://material.io/design/layout/density.html#usage) options.
 By selecting the right density for your use case you can significantly improve the user experience when interacting with large amounts of content.

 #### Demo